 Drying:

-- After bathing, dry your Sphinx thoroughly with towels.
+After bathing, thoroughly dry your Sphinx with towels.
 If your cat tolerates it, use a low-heat hair dryer to prevent chills.

 Ongoing Skin Care:

-- Skin Folds: Regularly wipe skin folds to remove dirt and prevent infections.
+Skin Folds: Regularly wipe skin folds to remove dirt and prevent infections.
 Soft cloths or pet-safe wipes are effective for this task.

 Ear Care: